ATF Dingo: Design

+The ATF Dingo 2 is an advanced version of the Dingo, based on the upgraded Unimog U 5000 chassis.

 Operational use

 In September 2022, Germany announced that it would provide 50 ATF Dingos to Ukraine to use in the 2022 Russian invasion of Ukraine.
 As of 3 September 2024, seven units were destroyed and one was damaged.
+By 2023 the German military had around 700 Dingo 2s in service.